Why Injection Molding is Essential for Mass Production

 High-Performance Materials (Upper Layer):

-Mid-sized Performance (Peak of the Pyramid):
+Mid-sized High Performance (Peak of the Pyramid):

 Cost is a significant factor in material selection.
 The pyramid visually demonstrates that as you move up, the performance of materials increases, but so does the price.
 Choosing the right material involves striking a balance between the cost of production and the functional requirements of the product.